hsuehyt/TimelineLooper/README.md

 # TimelineLooper

-A simple, reliable Unity Timeline looping system using Timeline Signals.
-It lets the Timeline loop endlessly between two signal markers (loopStart → loopEnd), allows the user to break out of the loop at any time, and also provides a Loop Toggle that can automatically activate/deactivate any GameObjects in the scene.

-This system works no matter where the loopStart and loopEnd signals are placed, as long as loopStart occurs before loopEnd.
+TimelineLooper allows a Unity Timeline to loop between two user-defined signal points: **loopStart** and **loopEnd**.
+It is designed for immersive projection setups, installations, and gallery environments where a Timeline must loop indefinitely until manually interrupted.

+This package now supports **background keyboard input** (Space key) through a separate **GlobalHotKeyManager.cs** so the loop can be toggled even when Unity is not in focus (for example when Resolume Arena is the active foreground application).

 ---

 ## Features

-• Loop any section of the Timeline using two signals
+• Loop any Timeline section using two Signals
-• Press Space to toggle looping ON/OFF
+• Press **Space** to toggle looping ON/OFF
-• Inspector toggle also controls looping
-• Assign any number of GameObjects to automatically enable/disable based on loop state
-• When looping is OFF, the Timeline skips the loop and plays forward normally
-• When looping is ON, the Timeline repeats between loopStart and loopEnd
-• Looping can be resumed at any time
-• Fully compatible with Timeline Signals and Signal Receiver
-• No custom PlayableGraph or Timeline hacking required
+• Space key works:
+– when Unity is focused (normal Input)
+– when Unity is NOT focused (via GlobalHotKeyManager)
+• Allows skipping the next loop once when loopEnabled is turned off
+• Automatically re-applies object activation states when changed from Inspector
+• Supports toggling any GameObjects in a list (such as subtitles, UI elements, etc.)

 ---

 ## How It Works

-1. The Timeline starts at frame 0 and plays normally.
-2. At the loopStart signal, the script records the current time.
-3. At the loopEnd signal:
+### LoopStart Signal

+Place a Signal on the Timeline where the loop should begin.
+It calls:
+`SetLoopStart()`

+### LoopEnd Signal

+Place another Signal later in the Timeline where looping should end.
+It calls:
+`OnLoopEnd()`

+When the Timeline hits loopEnd:

-   • If looping is enabled, the playhead jumps back to loopStart
+• If **loopEnabled = true** → Timeline jumps back to loopStart
-   • If looping is disabled, playback continues forward
+• If **loopEnabled = false** → Timeline continues normally
-4. Pressing Space toggles looping ON/OFF.
-5. The Inspector toggle also allows manual loop control at runtime.
-6. Any GameObjects in the toggle list will automatically activate when looping is ON and deactivate when looping is OFF.
+• If loopEnabled was just turned off, the loop is skipped **once**, allowing a clean exit

 ---

-## Loop Toggle Behavior

-Loop toggle (loopEnabled) starts ON by default.

-Press Space:
-• If looping is ON → it turns OFF and the current loop is skipped
-• If looping is OFF → it turns ON and looping resumes at the next loopEnd

-Inspector (Loop Enabled):
-• Changing it during gameplay immediately updates loop state
-• Turning it OFF hides the assigned GameObjects and skips the current loop once
-• Turning it ON shows the assigned GameObjects and restores looping
+## Space Key Control

+### When Unity Game Window IS focused

+The original TimelineLooper.cs uses:
+Input.GetKeyDown(KeyCode.Space)

+### When Unity Game Window is NOT focused

+(GlobalHotKeyManager.cs detects the key via Windows low-level system hook)

+The manager calls:
+`ToggleLoopFromOutside()`
+inside TimelineLooper.

+Both inputs trigger the same behavior.

 ---

-## GameObject Toggle List

-The script contains a section called “Objects Affected By Loop Toggle.”

-You can drag any number of GameObjects into this list, such as:
-• Subtitles
-• UI canvases
-• Cameras
-• Props
+## GlobalHotKeyManager Integration

+**GlobalHotKeyManager.cs** installs a Windows low-level keyboard hook (WH_KEYBOARD_LL).
+It listens for the **Space bar globally**, even if:
+• Resolume Arena is the foreground window
+• Unity is running in background
+• The game window does not have focus

+When Space is detected:
+• The manager finds TimelineLooper in the scene
-• Effects
+• Calls `ToggleLoopFromOutside()`
-• Scene hints or prompts

-Whenever loopEnabled changes, these objects instantly turn ON/OFF.
+• Loop mode toggles cleanly

+This keeps TimelineLooper.cs simple: all OS-specific code lives in **GlobalHotKeyManager.cs**.

 ---

-## Setup Instructions
+## Inspector Options

-1. Add a PlayableDirector to a GameObject.
-2. Add a Signal Receiver to the same GameObject.
-3. Add the TimelineLooper script to the same GameObject.
-4. In your Timeline:
-   • Add a signal named “loopStart”
-   • Add a signal named “loopEnd”
-5. In the Signal Receiver inspector:
-   • loopStart → TimelineLooper → SetLoopStart
-   • loopEnd → TimelineLooper → OnLoopEnd
-6. In the TimelineLooper inspector:
-   • Assign the PlayableDirector
-   • Add any GameObjects you want to be toggled when loop state changes
-7. Enter Play Mode.
-Looping works automatically.
+### Loop Enabled (default ON)

+Master switch for looping behavior.
+Turning it OFF also triggers one “skip loop once” behavior during the next OnLoopEnd.

+### Toggle Objects

+A list of GameObjects that should activate/deactivate according to loopEnabled.
+For example:
+• Subtitle group
+• UI overlay
+• Lighting objects
+• Audio cue objects

+When loop is ON → Objects become active
+When loop is OFF → Objects become inactive

 ---

-## Skipping or Resuming a Loop

-Keyboard:
-• Press Space to toggle looping ON/OFF

-Inspector:
-• Turn the “Loop Enabled” checkbox ON/OFF at runtime

-GameObjects in the toggle list will update automatically.
+## Public Method for External Control

+TimelineLooper includes:

+`ToggleLoopFromOutside()`

+This is called by GlobalHotKeyManager.cs when the user presses Space while Unity is not focused.
+It performs the exact same behavior as the internal Input.GetKeyDown.

 ---

-## Requirements
+## Recommended Setup

-• Unity Timeline package
-• Timeline Signals enabled
-• PlayableDirector and Signal Receiver on the same GameObject
+1. Add **TimelineLooper.cs** to any GameObject with a PlayableDirector
+2. Add **GlobalHotKeyManager.cs** to an object in your Master Scene
+3. Add two Signals to your Timeline:
+   – loopStart → calls SetLoopStart
+   – loopEnd → calls OnLoopEnd
+4. Run the project
+5. Press Space:
+   – When Unity is focused → loop toggles
+   – When other software is focused (e.g., Resolume) → loop still toggles

 ---

-## License
+## Notes

-MIT License
+• Windows only (global hook uses Win32 API)
+• Works in both Editor (focus only) and Standalone build (focus + background)
+• Only one GlobalHotKeyManager should exist in the scene
+• TimelineLooper does not contain any OS-specific code